LSchlierf/Bingo-Java/README.md

 With this Code, you can create and print Bingo Cards from txt files.
 As soon as you place a txt file in [the corresponding folder](src/BingoParts/Sets), you can create a randomized BingoCard from the entries in the file.
 You can print it to the console (looks best with a monospaced font), or use the main method in [ConsoleGame.java](src/ConsoleGame/ConsoleGame.java) to automatically create a set and mark off the fields.
-I have provided an [example txt file](src/BingoParts/Sets/example.txt), which conatins numbers from 1 to 30.
+I have provided an [example txt file](src/BingoParts/Sets/example.txt), which contains numbers from 1 to 30.
 This is just to demonstrate the functionality; the actual entries can be whatever you want, including funny events that might happen.

 ## Roadmap